ldl2811/Alteryx_projects/Populating pptx files/readme.md

 ## How to automatically populate PowerPoint presentations with Alteryx

+If you find yourself manually updating the same Powerpoint presentation again and again, you may want to automate this process.

 This repository contains examples and workflows that you can use to populate your own PowerPoint presentations using [Alteryx](https://www.alteryx.com/products/alteryx-platform/alteryx-designer).
 Instead of manually replacing values in tables or text boxes, you can use the macro [PPTX_macro_values.yxmc](https://github.com/lb930/Alteryx_projects/blob/main/Populating%20pptx%20files/02%20Workflows/PPTX_macro_values.yxmc).

 ### Prerequisites